-Reading Course in Sociology & Anthropology
+Reading Course in Sociology & Anthropology 0.5 unit

 Prerequisite: permission of the department Students enrolled in this course will do readings in a chosen area of sociology, under the supervision of one of the members of the department.
 The area chosen is to be worked out between the students and faculty member concerned.